Scope

 Hanging on a thin thread between hope and despair; given enough effort, groups of individuals may be able to make a dramatic effect on the world.
 Even if true permanence is just beyond reach.

 Another way to describe this might be "Hopepunk."
 Although the world is often a dark and terrible place, the characters choose, in general, to embrace radical hope.
-This is not the clean, sparkly hope of the Care Bears or My Little Pony or a Disney animation; it is savage, gritty hope; the kind of hope that tears off its fingernails as it attempts to climb the sharp, sheer rock wall of an abyss.
+This is not the clean, sparkly hope of the Care Bears or My Little Pony or a Disney animation.
+It is savage, gritty hope, the kind of hope that tears off its fingernails as it attempts to climb the sharp, sheer rock wall of an abyss.
 And somehow, even though the Undead Horde returns every year, the living continue to survive, and, for the most part, work together to ensure that continued survival, even with forces allayed against them that try to prevent them from doing so.

 Recurring Themes